rajansrohit/java-rolaunch-minecraft-launcher/README.md

 ```

 This generally happens in RoLaunch v2 while setting up inintially.
 Select Edit Profile.
 Under Java Settings (Advanced), enable JVM arguments, and clear all text in the text box.
-*This launcher doesn not support reallocation of RAM at the moment.*
+*This launcher doesn not support reallocation of RAM.*

 **Inconsistent Libraries Error**
 ```